 New Zealand’s National War Memorial is located at Buckle Street in Wellington.
 The Memorial commemorates all New Zealanders who gave their lives in the South African War, the two World Wars, the conflicts in Malaysia and Vietnam and on peace-keeping operations world-wide.

 The new Buckle Street diversion road opened on 25 January 2013 with new routes for pedestrians, cyclists and drivers as the Memorial Park Alliance moves towards construction of the new underpass.
-The intersection with SH1 and Tory St has re-opened, but drivers will no longer be able to cross between Tasman and Tory St. To access Tasman St, drivers will need to use the Basin roundabout and Rugby Street to get into Tasman Street.
-More details about accessing the National War Memorial are outlined in a NZ Transport Agency media release.
+The intersection with SH1 and Tory St has re-opened, but drivers will no longer be able to cross between Tasman and Tory St. More details about accessing the National War Memorial are outlined in a NZ Transport Agency media release.

-Drive through access using 'old' Buckle Street is currently unavailable until July 2013 (however access to the National War Memorial is permitted).
+As at 19 November 2013, limited access using 'old' Buckle Street to reach the National War Memorial is available through Tasman Street.

 Follow on us on facebook to keep informed about the activities taking place around the National War Memorial and Buckle Street.